 Publication of your written abstract and research in the McNair Scholar’s Journal, and presentation at the annual McNair Research Symposium.
 Alternatively, you can co-author a publication with your faculty mentor.

-Tutorial and writing development assistance.
+Tutoring and writing assistance.

 Participation in seminars designed to introduce participants to the nature of graduate education and to successful role models who have obtained doctoral degrees.